Irish Volunteers: Organisation and leadership

 The Manifesto of the Irish Volunteers was composed by MacNeill, with some minimal changes added by Tom Kettle and other members of the Provisional Committee.
 It stated that the organisation's objectives were "to secure and maintain the rights and liberties common to the whole people of Ireland", and that membership was open to all Irishmen "without distinction of creed, politics or social grade."
 Though the "rights and liberties" were never defined, nor the means by which they would be obtained, the IRB in the Fenian tradition construed the term to mean the maintenance of the rights of Ireland to national independence and to secure that right in arms.

 The manifesto further stated that their duties were to be defensive, contemplating neither "aggression or domination".
-It said that the Tory policy in Ulster was deliberately adopted to make the display of military force with the threat of armed violence the decisive factor in relations between Ireland and Great Britain.
+It said that the Tory policy in Ulster was deliberately adopted to make the threat of armed violence the decisive factor in relations between Ireland and Great Britain.
 If Irishmen accepted this new policy he said they would be surrendering their rights as men and citizens.
 If they did not attempt to defeat this policy "we become politically the most degraded population in Europe and no longer worthy of the name of nation."
 In this situation, it said,"the duty of safeguarding our own rights is our duty first and foremost.
 They have rights who dare maintain them."
 But rights, in the last resort, could only be maintained by arms.

-MacNeill himself would approve of armed resistance only if the British launched a campaign of repression against Irish nationalist movements, or if they attempted to impose conscription on Ireland following the outbreak of the First World War, in such a case he believed that they would have mass support.
+MacNeill himself would approve of armed resistance only if the Dublin Castle administration launched a campaign of repression against Irish nationalist movements, or if they attempted to introduce conscription in Ireland due to wartime pressures; in such a case, he believed that they would have mass support.